choresh/nestnet/NestNet.Cli/NestNet.Cli/Data/Templates/Doc/README.md

     public string?
 Email { get; set; } // Optional
     public DateTime CreatedAt { get; set; } // Mandatory
 }

+public class UserQueryDto
+{
+    public int?
+UserId { get; set; } // Optional
+    public string?
+Username { get; set; } // Optional
+    public string?
+Email { get; set; } // Optional
+    public DateTime?
+CreatedAt { get; set; } // Optional
+}
 ```
+Note: all properties in 'QueryDto' are based on properties of 'ResultDto', but they will all be generated as optional (this kind of generation is NOT controllable via the 'Prop' attribute, it is done under the hood).

 ### Pagination
 All module endpoints support standardized pagination through the `GetPaginated()` method.